stevinz/awesome-game-engine-dev/README.md

 Specifically, this list is geared toward development of high-level, fully featured game engines (e.g., [Godot](https://godotengine.org) / [Unity](https://unity.com)).
 This would include things typically not found in low-level game engines / app or game frameworks / graphics libraries (e.g., [MonoGame](https://www.monogame.net) / [SDL](https://www.libsdl.org)).
 Most importantly of which would be a visual scene editor, but also capabilities such as scripting support, physics integration, asset management, special effects, etc.

-This list currently favors (but is not limited to) programming the core engine in the following languages: C, C++, C#, Haxe, or Javascript.
+This list currently favors (but is not limited to) programming the core engine in the following languages: C, C++, C#, Haxe, or JavaScript.

 <br><br>